-For more information on actions, see the relevant man pages and the .
+For more information on actions, see the relevant man pages and the Solaris Common Desktop Environment: Programmer's Guide.

 Workspace Manager

 The Common Desktop Environment Workspace Manager provides support for multiple workspaces.
 Each workspace is a virtual screen.
 Windows can be placed in a single workspace, all workspaces, or any combination of individual workspaces.
 Workspaces can be added, deleted, or renamed dynamically by the user.